DavidFarrell/europeanbioinvasions.ecologygames.eu/content/homepage/6games.md

 Every round a new event card is revealed as time passes and the invasive species proress.
 These event cards put pressure on players to adapt and work together.

+Players come up with proposals of management actions on how to manage the invasive species and the impact it has.

+Proposals are voted on, and successful management actions are implemented with the GM determining the effect on species spread and impact.